isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ### Description
 If [ListGrid.showGridSummary](#attr-listgridshowgridsummary) is true, by default summary values are calculated on the client based on the current data-set for the grid (see [ListGrid.getGridSummary](ListGrid_2.md#method-listgridgetgridsummary) and [ListGrid.getGridSummaryFunction](ListGrid_2.md#method-listgridgetgridsummaryfunction)).

 In some cases however it may make sense to calculate summary values on the server and retrieve them via a dataSource fetch.
 If set, this property specifies a dataSource to fetch against for the summary row.

-The fetch may be further customized via [ListGrid.summaryRowCriteria](#attr-listgridsummaryrowcriteria) and [ListGrid.summaryRowFetchRequestProperties](#attr-listgridsummaryrowfetchrequestproperties).
-Note that if [ListGrid.maxSummaryRowRecords](#attr-listgridmaxsummaryrowrecords) is specified this will be passed to the server as the [DSRequest.endRow](DSRequest.md#attr-dsrequestendrow) for the summaryRowFetchRequest.
-Developers may modify this property in order to display multiple summaryRowRecords from a summaryRowDataSource fetch

-Note that specifying a `summaryRowDataSource` completely bypasses the standard client-side grid summary calculation logic.
+The dataSource should return a single record with summary data for each field for which summary data should be shown.
+Note that specifying this property completely bypasses the standard client-side grid summary calculation logic.

+The fetch may be further customized via [ListGrid.summaryRowCriteria](#attr-listgridsummaryrowcriteria) and [ListGrid.summaryRowFetchRequestProperties](#attr-listgridsummaryrowfetchrequestproperties)

 **Flags**: IRA

 ---
-## Attr: ListGrid.firstCellStyle

-### Description
-The style to apply to the first cell in each row, when [ListGrid.styledRowEnds](#attr-listgridstyledrowends) is true.
-Note that this style is additional to the regular cell styling and should not introduce settings that change the layout or size of the cell, such as padding or font-size.
-The styling will work with any design, and is also applied correctly with or without frozen fields.

-If all you want to do is provide rounded-corners for records in this grid, it may be simpler to set [ListGrid.recordRadius](#attr-listgridrecordradius) to a CSS _border-radius_ string that achieves the rounding you want.

-**Flags**: IRW

----
 ## Attr: ListGrid.exportFieldWidths

 ### Description
-When exporting data to Excel/OpenOffice format using [ListGrid.exportData](ListGrid_2.md#method-listgridexportdata) or [ListGrid.exportClientData](ListGrid_2.md#method-listgridexportclientdata), whether widths of fields should be replicated in the resulting spreadsheet.
+When exporting data to Excel/OpenOffice format using [ListGrid.exportData](ListGrid_2.md#method-listgridexportdata) or [ListGrid.exportClientData](#method-listgridexportclientdata), whether widths of fields should be replicated in the resulting spreadsheet.

 Because Excel's unit of measurement for field widths is based on the default system font, there is no exact way to translate field widths in pixels to Excel column widths.
 The [ListGrid.exportWidthScale](#attr-listgridexportwidthscale) property can be set to adjust scaling; it's default value errs on the side of making Excel's columns slightly wider than the ListGrid field's actual width to avoid clipping.